QusaiTaha12/playfair_cipher/README.md

 # playfair_cipher
-code to encrypt the plaintext using playfair
+code to encrypt the plaintext using playfair . plaintext store in variable called plaintext .